 Lengthen and Strengthen the Neck

-You have 18 separate muscles in your neck and doing the plank regularly can amazingly help to strengthen all of them.
+We all have 18 separate muscles in the neck and doing the plank regularly can amazingly help to strengthen all of them.
 This can lead to improved posture and better comfort in certain positions, such as when you are resting your neck on a pillow to sleep.
 When you enter the plank pose correctly you will feel a slight pull as you stretch your neck away from your back, boosting both strength and length.

 Engage your Spinal Muscles